Wedding Day Family Photos | A Checklist For Your Photographer

 Make sure that everyone who will be in these photos is aware of it ahead of time.
 Inform them right after the ceremony, so that no one leaves.

 Share the list with family members, vendors and most importantly your photographer.
-We recommend sending this to your photographer as soon as they request it or at least one week before your wedding.
+I recommend sending this to your photographer as soon as they request it or at least one week before your wedding.

 Notify your photographer if there is any family dynamics they should be aware of (divorces, tricky relationships and such).
-This will help reduce any stress if we know that parents might need separate photos with the couple.
-We normally as this during our timeline meeting and on our questionnaire.
+This will help reduce any stress if I know that parents might need separate photos with the couple.

-We are the type of photographers that like to make other people happy.
-Our biggest goal is to focus on making our couples, their family and friends and other vendors feel loved and cared for.
-We want everyone to love their photos and that means nailing the wedding group portraits.
+My biggest goal is to focus on making my couples, their family and friends and other vendors feel loved and cared for.
+I want everyone to love their photos and that means nailing the wedding group portraits.
 Some photographers love them, some hate them, either way it is important that you choose a photographer that shares your views and expectations.
-We suggest that you invest in photographer that doesn’t shy away from or rush through group photos, as these are some of the most requested by family and friends.
+I suggest that you invest in photographer that doesn’t shy away from or rush through group photos, as these are some of the most requested by family and friends.